Looking after a baby

 A large number of young people come to the UK as unaccompanied asylum seekers, separated from their families.
 We need to recruit more foster carers to offer them a caring home.
 These young people arrive in the UK scared, alone and with an uncertain future.
 Wherever they are from, they all need a home where they can feel safe, secure and supported.
 You would offer a stable environment to help them settle in a new country, allowing them to look forward to the future.

-Case study: Jamal is 13 and has escaped a country going through war and humanitarian crises.
+Case study: Jamal is 13 and has escaped a country at war.
 He has arrived in the UK with no family or belongings, and knows nobody in the UK.
 His fostering family give him a feeling of safety and support, enrol him in a local school and help him to settle in his new country and look positively toward the future.

-Caring for a young person with complex and challenging needs you will be required to provide a safe, stable and supportive environment.
+Caring for a young person with complex needs, you will be required to provide a safe, stable and supportive environment.
 You will ideally have experience of working with teenagers and an understanding of challenging behaviour and the difficulties young people face.
-You’ll get an enhanced reward and ongoing training.
-You’ll have to be available full-time and you must not have any other person under 16 living in the household.
+You will get an enhanced reward and ongoing training.
+You will have to be available full-time and you must not have any other person under 16 living in the household.

 Carers will receive monthly clinical and group supervision and 24 hour specialist support as well as on-going training to meet children's needs.
 They will also benefit from enhanced allowances and retainer fees.